cloud-mlops/fine-tuning/serving/README.md

 - Single-Node Multi-GPU (tensor parallel inference)
 - Multi-Node Multi-GPU

-In this guide, you would serve a Gemma large language model (LLM) using graphical processing units (GPUs) on Google Kubernetes Engine (GKE) with the vLLM serving framework with the above mentioned deployment strategies.You can choose to swap the Gemma model with any other fine-tuned or instruction based model for inference on GKE.
+In this guide, you would serve a fine-tuned Gemma large language model (LLM) using graphical processing units (GPUs) on Google Kubernetes Engine (GKE) with the vLLM serving framework with the above mentioned deployment strategies.You can choose to swap the Gemma model with any other fine-tuned or instruction based model for inference on GKE.

 By the end of this guide, you should be able to perform the following steps: